Universally Robust Control of Open Quantum Systems: Results

 Let's first consider the single-qubit Hadamard gate with target transformation

 Using the control Hamiltonian from Eq. \eqref{Eq:H_ST}, we observe performance trends mirroring the two-level state transfer results.
 The influence of the noise strength $\lambda $ on the gate fidelity with $\hat{A}=\hat{\sigma}_{z}$ and $\hat{A}= {\bf n}\cdot \hat{\boldsymbol \sigma}$ are depicted in Fig.~\ref{Fig:H} (a) and (b), respectively.
-In both cases, the target-only optimization results deviate substantially from the ideal value once $\lambda \neq 0$, while those of robust control exhibit strong noise robustness (e.g., preserves $\mathcal{F}_{\text{gate}} > 0.99$ at $\lambda=0.1$ [Fig. \ref{Fig:H} (b)]).
+In both cases, the target-only optimization results deviate substantially from the ideal value once $\lambda \neq 0$, while those of robust control exhibit strong noise robustness (e.g., preserving $1-\mathcal{F}_{\text{gate}} < 0.02$ at $\lambda=0.1$ [Fig. \ref{Fig:H} (b)]).
 Compared to the target-only optimization, the fidelity degradation of the robust protocol is suppressed by two orders of magnitude.
-The comparison of the required control fields in the two protocols is shown in Fig.~\ref{Fig:H} (c), where we find again that the robust optimization requires much lower control-field amplitude than the target-only one.
-Besides, robust trajectories maintain confinement to the Bloch sphere surface (purity preservation), contrasting with target-only penetration [Fig. \ref{Fig:H} (d)].
+The comparison of the required control fields in the two protocols is shown in Fig.~\ref{Fig:H} (c), where we find again that the robust optimization requires much lower control-field amplitudes and fluences than the target-only one.
+Besides, robust trajectories maintain confinement to the Bloch sphere surface (purity preservation), contrasting with target-only penetration (purity loss, as visually confirmed by the purity-coding of the trajectory) [Fig. \ref{Fig:H} (d)].

 For the two-qubit CZ gate, the target transformation is given by:

 The noise-free control Hamiltonian for this gate is organized as \cite{Riaz_2019_OC}